 The environment has had a special place in the Catholic Social Teaching of the Church since the 1970s.
+It is actually one of the main themes in the Catholic Social Doctrine.
 In the more recent years, Pope Francis, with frankness and freshness, invites all Christians to an environmental conversion, by improving our relationships with other creatures and the world, also in view of the needs of the socially excluded and the poor, who are mentioned 61 times in his encyclical On Care For Our Common Home.

 In the same letter On Care For Our Common Home, the Pope states that “the destruction of the human environment is extremely serious”.
 Thus he addresses “every person living on this planet” to reflect on how society is being controlled and what place does the human being have in the world; “I propose that we focus on the dominant technocratic paradigm and the place of human beings and of human action in the world.”
 The response would be an integral ecology which “includes taking time to recover a serene harmony with creation, reflecting on our lifestyle and our ideals, and contemplating the Creator who lives among us and surrounds us”.

 – Theology Against Land Grabbing

 – Top Pope Francis’ Leadership Quotes